ekmett/speculation/README.markdown

 Contact Information
 -------------------

+Contributions and bug reports are welcome!

-I can be reached through the user ekmett on github, as edwardk on irc.freenode.net #haskell channel, or by email to <ekmett@gmail.com>.
+I can be reached through the user ekmett on github, as edwardk on irc.freenode.net #haskell channel, or by email at <ekmett@gmail.com>.

 -Edward Kmett